 The content analysis takes text as its starting point because of the use of text within a social context, and the analysis of text serves as a convenient metaphor in content analysis "a text means something to someone, it is produced by someone to have meanings for someone else, and these meanings, therefore, must not be ignored and must not violate why the text exists in the first place."
-(Krippendorff, Ibid) The headlines of the chosen newspapers between 2012 and 2013 were analyzed in this study using content analysis.
+(Krippendorff, Ibid).
+The headlines of the chosen newspapers between 2012 and 2013 were analyzed in this study using content analysis.
 This study examines a certain theme, such as how 'Black African' migrants are "problematized" and turned into a discursive crisis in Morocco.
 The portrayal of Black African migrants in Moroccan media was examined through the analysis of fifty-four pieces that appeared in those publications.
 The basic objective of media information analysis is to ascertain its deeper implications and the most likely interpretation that results from the texts.
 The qualitative content analysis investigates the connection between the text and its likely readers' understanding because media texts are subject to various interpretations depending on the context.
 Along with the text, it focuses on the audience, the media, and relevant factors.
-The information below is offered for analysis using qualitative content analysis following the criteria listed below: (1) general representation of sub-Saharan migrants before the migration reform (either negative, positive, or balanced); (2) common themes categorisation, by this I mean the most common reports' focus (criminality, violence, job stealers) The use of content analysis is essential to this study because it gets to the heart of social communication, which over time can provide illuminating historical, social, and cultural information.
+The use of content analysis is essential to this study because it gets to the heart of social communication, which over time can provide illuminating historical, social, and cultural information.
 In this case, the text of newspaper news headlines is examined directly to examine communication.